karipayne/BRM_Parallelization/README.md

            data=myd, init="0", iter=6000, chains = 4, cores = 4, warmup = 1000, prior = priors2, save_pars=save_pars(all=TRUE))
 ```

+### Running the code in R Studio

+- Install R
+- Install R Studio
+- Download "Model_for_small_dataset.R"
+- Download "vid1MCBRD.csv"
+- At the top of the RStudio window, click Session > Set Working Directory > Choose Directory.
+Choose the directory that has the .R file and the .csv file.
+- In the console in the bottom left window of RStudio, type`install.packages('brms', dependencies = TRUE)` and hit enter.
+- Type `install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))` and hit enter
+- Type `library(cmdstanr)` and hit enter
+- Install Rtools42 through this site: https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html
+	This step automates some of what is needed for the cmdstanr backend.
+I do not believe this installation method works for Linux, so if you are using Linux check out [this page](https://mc-stan.org/docs/2_25/cmdstan-guide/cmdstan-installation.html).
+- Type `cmdstanr::check_cmdstan_toolchain(fix = TRUE)` and hit enter
+- Type `install_cmdstan()` and hit enter.

+### Running the code on Beocat
+- Copy "Model_for_small_dataset.R" to a directory in Beocat.
+- Copy "vid1MCBRD.csv" to a directory in Beocat.
+- Copy "BRM.sh" to a directory in Beocat.
+You can adjust this shell script as needed.
+- Run `sbatch BRM.sh` on Beocat.
+I want to say I was able to run this on Beocat without adding additional packages, but if additional packages are needed, try the steps listed above.

 If you have any questions, email me at karipayne@ksu.edu.

 Thanks!